(Last Updated on : 09-07-2019)

 suffered a lot of decline during the British rule

 and this motivated Tagore to revive the art form.
-As developed by the great poet, fusion dance is a style that synthesizes together the elements from different Indian classical dances
+As developed by the great poet, Indian Fusion Dance is a style that synthesizes together the elements from different Indian classical dances

 Concept of Indian Fusion Dance